nemac/climate-explorer/readme.md

 * handlebars/bundlebars provides static templating.
 All files ending in '.hbs' are handlebars templates.
 Running `npm run html:build` will build the templates using the config file `config.yml`.
 * Sass/SCSS is used for styling and node-sass is used to build the styles.
 Running `npm run css:build` will build the stylesheets used in this project, or running `npm run css:watch` will automatically build the stylesheets when the source '.scss' files have changed.
-* All javascript in this project is either directly written to be ES5-compatible, whether directly, or by using ES6 and a transpiling process.
+* All javascript in this project is either directly written to be ES5-compatible, whether directly, or by using ES6 and one of two transpiling processes
+  * Babel: Most files in `resources/js/` are transpiled using babel alone.
+To run just this step you can use `npm run js:build:babel`.
+  * Rollup + Babel: Rollup.js provides compiling of several of the newer modules and supports not only ES6 syntax, but also ES6 imports!
+To run just this step you can use `npm run js:build:rollup`.

 # Deployment notes